 Being a cat owner sometimes feels a little like being a pet detective.
 Felines can be elusive and mysterious, and, while that personality feature is one of the reasons we love them, it can be challenging to figure out when something is actually bothering your cat.

-If your pet is showing signs of having itchy skin, you should try to figure out what’s going on—a visit to the vet is never a bad idea!
-Itchy skin is a symptom of something, not a diagnosis, so uncovering the cause of your cat’s itchy skin and finding a solution will keep your cat happy and comfortable and reassure you that nothing serious is going on with your beloved feline friend.
+If your pet shows signs of itchy skin, you should try to figure out what’s going on—a visit to the vet is never a bad idea!
+Itchy skin may be a sign of something serious or it may be nothing at all, so you’ll want to uncover the cause of your cat’s itchy skin and find a solution if necessary.
+That way you can keep your cat happy and comfortable and gain some peace of mind in the process.

 Recognizing Dry Skin in Cats

 Cats are not open books like most canine companions, so you’ll often have to work a little harder to spot and uncover issues with your cat’s health.
 You should investigate further if you’ve noticed dandruff in your cat’s fur or on spots where she naps or sleeps.

 When you look at a cat’s skin through parted fur, note any dullness or the buildup of dry skin cells.
 Pay attention too to your kitty repeatedly grooming, especially in one spot.
 If you’ve noticed patchiness or unusual hair loss in your cat, you know something is going on.

 There are many reasons why your cat could be experiencing itchy skin.
 Fortunately, many of them are not serious or symptomatic of a worrisome condition.
 But it’s always a good idea to consult with your veterinarian if you’ve noticed changes in your cat’s health or behavior or before trying anything new.